Jacobi relations on naturally reductive homogeneous spaces: Jacobi Relations on Riemannian Manifolds

-Each of these spaces is a simply connected naturally reductive $3$--symmetric space.
-For the last three mentioned spaces \eqref{eq:LJR_NK} holds as a minimal linear Jacobi relation.
-Inhomogeneous strict nearly K\"ahler structures on $\S^6$ and $\S^3\,\times\,\S^3$ were recently discovered cf. \cite{FoH}.
-(However we do not think that here Jacobi relations exist.)
+For the last three mentioned spaces, \eqref{eq:LJR_NK} holds as a minimal linear Jacobi relation.
+Inhomogeneous strict nearly K\"ahler structures on $\S^6$ and $\S^3\,\times\,\S^3$ were recently discovered, cf. \cite{FH}.
+(However, we don't think that here Jacobi relations exist.)